tapfortap/Documentation/help/account-faq.md

 **A.** Credits cannot be converted into money nor do they have any connection.

 #### Q. If I request a withdrawal how long until I receive the funds? is there a minimum?
 **A.** We pay on a net7 monthly basis, which means if you request payment at any time in the month of October, you will be paid on the 7th of November.
+The mimimum withdrawl amount is $25.
 #### Q. Why am I seeing clicks generated through monetization but no money?
 **A.** This is because some of our monetization offers are cost per install, so you only get paid on a successful install.
 Tap for Tap records installs when a user opens the app, so occasionally these installs can be delayed.